 PHE 110 Health & Fitness for Life Introduces the student to the knowledge and skills necessary to develop behavioral lifestyles habits that promote the integrations of physical activity, health, and well-being.
 1 hour PHE 111 Lifetime Fitness Activities This course is designed to introduce the student to a pattern of lifetime fitness and physical activity through a variety of activity modes including concepts of aerobic and anaerobic conditioning.
 Safety, equipment, theory, technique and other factors are introduced.
 May be repeated once for additional credit.
 Activity course.
 1 hour PHE 121 PHE 221 PHE 321 PHE 421 Shotgun Sports Provides credit for students who are part of the University's shotgun sports team.
 Activity course.
 1 hour PHE 131 Lifetime Sports Emphasizes fundamental skills and practice.
 Stresses individual skill development.
 Sports covered include Pickle Ball, Racquetball, Golf, Bowling.
 Activity course.
-1 hour PHE 212 First Aid &amp; CPR Provides practical training in first aid, taught by a certified Heart Association instructor; adult, child, and infant CPR certifications available.
+1 hour PHE 212 First Aid & CPR Provides practical training in first aid, taught by a certified Heart Association instructor; adult, child, and infant CPR certifications available.
 Lab fee.
-2 hours PHE 313 Kinesiology Investigates and analyzes human movement.
-Prerequisite: BIO 254 or BIO 314, or consent of instructor.
-3 hours PHE 323 Movement and Rhythms Rhythmical activities emphasizing basic movement and movement exploration.
-3 hours PHE 333 Motor Development & Performance 3 hours
+2 hours